Social and cultural exchange in al-Andalus: Christians

 The Christians living in al-Andalus, both before and after the invasion, were the Visigoths, Hispano-Romans, and the native tribes of the Iberian Peninsula.
 The Visigoths and the Hispano-Romans formed the noble class prior to the Umayyads.
 The Christian population as a whole was predominantly Catholic, although some paganism and Arianism still persisted in some areas, mixing with the Catholic tradition.

 Under the Christian Visigoth rule, a tradition of learning had been established at Seville by Isidore (636 AD).
 Over time, Seville became one of the leading intellectual centers of Christian Europe.
 This Isidorian tradition seems to have been abandoned in favor of the Arabic tradition, although it undoubtedly played a role in the further development of the Arabic tradition on the peninsula.

 After the Muslim invasion, the Christians were classified under Islamic law as dhimmis.
 This status allowed them to practice their religion freely under the Umayyad dynasty.
 Christians were allowed to maintain many of their churches and the organization of the Church remained mostly intact, with the exception of the confiscation of many Catholic properties.
 Bishops and other high ranking church officials had to be approved by the Caliphate before they could take office.

 Although culturally many Christians adopted the Arabic tradition, the cultural tradition of the Catholic Church and the culture that had developed under the Visigoths was maintained in monasteries by monks.
 The strong monastic tradition throughout the southern portion of the Iberian Peninsula continued to flourish and develop under Muslim rule.
 Within the cities, some Christians were able to rise to prominent positions within the Umayyad bureaucracy.

 One example is of a Christian with the adopted name of [Abu Umar ibn Gundislavus], who became vizier under Abd al-Rahman III.
 Another example being, Revemund, a Christian who was a secretary under the same ruler and was later sent as an ambassador to Germany in 955–6.
 He eventually became the bishop of Elvira.
-It is also important to note that Christian artisans, especially from the Eastern Roman Empire, were called to work on various building projects in the Caliphate of Córdoba.
+Christian artisans, especially from the Eastern Roman Empire, were called to work on various building projects in the Caliphate of Córdoba.
 Some of these artisans remained integrated into Andalusian society.

 Although Christians lost the absolute dominant status they had previously experienced in Iberia, they were still able to gain positions of prominence under Muslim rule, however, these conditions deteriorated with the Almoravids and Almohads (see Restrictions Imposed on Christians and Jews).